A Simple Guide To Lease Agreements

 If the tenant leaves during the lock-in period, the landlord gets to retain the security deposit.

-• If there are any restrictions that the landlord wishes to impose on the tenant, include them in the lease agreement.
+If the landlord asks the tenant to leave before the lock-in period, the former must compensate the latter for an early notice to vacate the area. - If there are any restrictions that the landlord wishes to impose on the tenant, include them in the lease agreement.
 Being upfront saves everyone from the trouble of having to take legal action against one another in the future.
 It keeps all parties involved in a lease agreement satisfied.

 Do not leave out even a minor detail about the agreed terms and conditions between a tenant and a landlord.